-The Ophthalmic Research Institute of Australia (ORIA) is a not for profit organisation dedicated to promoting research into the nature and cause of eye disease and the prevention of blindness.
-The ORIA was founded in 1953 by a group of eye doctors concerned with the need to advance eye research in Australia and since that time has distributed millions of dollars to advance eye research.
+The Ophthalmic Research Institute of Australia (ORIA) is a not for profit organisation dedicated to promoting research and awareness into the causes of eye disease and the prevention of blindness.
+The ORIA was founded in 1953 by a group of eye doctors concerned with the need to advance eye research in Australia.
+Since then, ORIA has distributed millions of dollars to advance eye research.
 We report the outcomes of all the research we support and promote best practice ophthalmic medical care.

-Research grants are made available annually through its invested funds which have accumulated by way of bequests and donations as well as from its fundraising arm, The Eye Surgeons’ Foundation.
-A large proportion of these funds have come from people whose sight has been saved as a result of modern eye treatment, and who wish to express their appreciation in a tangible way.
+Research grants are made available annually through ORIA’s available funds, which are sourced through bequests and donations from individuals and organisations.
+A large proportion of these funds have come from people whose sight has been saved as a result of advances in eye care, and who wish to express their appreciation in a tangible way.

-Research grants awarded each year have enabled many ophthalmologists and vision scientists in related fields working within university departments, to enrich Australian medicine and surgery through their contribution to clinical practice, medical education and to medical research and to ultimately benefit all Australians.
+Research grants awarded each year have enabled many ophthalmologists and vision scientists working in university departments to improve the diagnosis and treatment of eye diseases through clinical research.